TomMladenov/simple-sat-browser/README.md

 ## Running the script

-Download some .tle text files from https://www.celestrak.com/NORAD/elements/ and put them in the tle folder.
+Download some TLE text files from https://www.celestrak.com/NORAD/elements/ and put them in the /tle folder.

 Run with: